Automation promises to help you take care of your day-to-day business needs with little to no effort, so you can focus on the bigger ticket items.

 Inventory management can be complicated.
 Amidst all the other crucial activities for your company, you can’t leave it to a purely manual process.

-You can use this workflow to automatically reorder any product that reaches low-stock volumes.
+You can use this workflow to automatically check any product variant inventory quantity.
+If it reaches low-stock volumes, Flow will reorder the items.

 8. Gain insights into your returns

 A refund is a terrible thing to waste.
-It’s not just a lost sale, it’s a pain that can cause you to improve your store for someone else, or to win back the customer.
-For example, Smoke Cartel learned that responsive customer service was crucial to minimizing refunds.
+It’s not just a lost sale—it’s a pain that can inspire you to improve your store to win back the customer and not repeat the mistake with future ones.

 A return provides an opportunity to improve, and this workflow makes it easier for you to do that.